Home Guard (United Kingdom): Establishing a home defence force

-When Britain declared war on Germany on 3 September 1939, debates began in official circles about the possible ways in which the German military might invade Britain.
+When the United Kingdom declared war on Germany on 3 September 1939, debates began in official circles about the possible ways in which the German military might invade Britain.
 In the first week of the conflict, numerous diplomatic and intelligence reports seemed to indicate that there was the possibility of an imminent German amphibious assault.
 Many government ministers and senior army officials, including the Commander in Chief Home Forces, General Walter Kirke, believed that the threat of invasion was greatly exaggerated and were sceptical, but others were not, including Winston Churchill, the new First Lord of the Admiralty.

 Churchill argued that some form of home defence force should be raised from people who were ineligible to serve in the regular forces but wished to serve their country.
 In a letter to Samuel Hoare, the Lord Privy Seal, on 8 October 1939, Churchill called for a Home Guard force of 500,000 men over the age of 40 to be formed.

 Early local grassroots formation of home defence forces

-While government officials were debating the need for a home defence force, such a force was actually being formed without any official encouragement.
+While government officials were debating the need for a home defence force, such forces were actually forming themselves without any official encouragement.
 In Essex, men not eligible for call-up into the armed forces were coming forward to join the self-styled "Legion of Frontiersmen".
 Officials were soon informed of the development of the legion, with the Adjutant-General, Sir Robert Gordon-Finlayson, arguing that the government should encourage the development of more unofficial organisations.
 The fear of invasion in 1939 quickly dissipated as it became evident that the German military was not in a position to launch an invasion of Britain; official enthusiasm for home defence forces waned and the legion appears to have dissolved itself at the same time.

 The Battle of France began on 10 May 1940, with the Wehrmacht invading Belgium, the Netherlands and France.
 By 20 May, German forces had reached the English Channel, and on 28 May, the Belgian Army surrendered.
 The combination of the large-scale combined operations mounted by the Wehrmacht during the invasion of Norway in April and the prospect that much of the English Channel coast would soon be occupied made the prospect of a German invasion of the British Isles alarmingly real.
 Fears of an invasion grew rapidly, spurred on by reports both in the press and from official government bodies, of a fifth column operating in Britain that would aid an invasion by German airborne forces.